sharon-tomer/silk/README.md

+# Silk.security coding assignment
-This is a coding assignment for Silk.security by Tomer Sharon
+## Tomer Sharon

-To run the project in dev env: yarn dev
+To run the project in dev env: yarn && yarn dev
-To run the project in prod env: pay me ;)

 Some caveats:
-* This code is far from being production-ready.
+- This code is far from being production ready.
+- things that were left out of scope:
+    -